ABCD-ReproNim/exercises/week_8/week_8_quiz.md

 **Question 9**

-We notice that this dataset is missing a `dataset_description.json` file, rendering it not a fully BIDS compliant dataset (and this would pose a problem for running BIDS pipelines).
-Create this file with the following content in it: {"Name": "Example dataset", "BIDSVersion": "1.0.2"}.
-(Note: If you’d like to know more about BIDS `dataset_description.json` files and what goes into them you can find more information [here](https://bids-specification.readthedocs.io/en/stable/03-modality-agnostic-files.html).)
-To make DataLad aware of this addition, which would you run?
+We notice that the `dataset_description.json` file in this dataset is missing `BIDSVersion`, rendering it not a fully BIDS compliant dataset (and this would pose a problem for running BIDS pipelines).
+Assuming you have updated this content as `BIDSVersion": "1.0.2"` (Note: If you’d like to know more about BIDS `dataset_description.json` files and what goes into them you can find more information [here](https://bids-specification.readthedocs.io/en/stable/03-modality-agnostic-files.html).), to make DataLad aware of this addition, which would you run?

 - `git add dataset_description.json`
 - `git commit -m “added a dataset description file”`